 I decided to place most of my crumbled Oreo Cookies on my pan and then spread the chocolate over them.
 This way, the cookies would permeate the chocolate throughout.

 I sprinkled the remaining cookies on top of the white chocolate, along with some spring M&Ms and incredibly springlike sprinkles.
-That's it!
+And done!

 Invited to a last minute spring gathering?
 Go into your pantry and pull out any fun candy and sprinkles you have, along with some chocolate chips, and you're good to go.